PedroJMA/PedroJMA.github.io/_pages/about.md

 1998-2002 : **B.A. in Economics**, Universidad Nacional Autónoma de México, Mexico City, Mexico.

-Publications and work in progress
+Publications and works in progress
 --------------------------------
 2025 : Arias Vazquez, F.J; Choudhary, R; and Martínez Alanis, P.J. "**Welfare Analysis of a Zero VAT Rate versus Cash Transfers in Mexico**".
 Working Paper.
 This analysis compares the welfare implications of a zero VAT rate policy on basic goods against a direct cash transfer program.